 Hiking the popular Volcanoes Regional Nature Park is the perfect way to explore the Chaîne des Puys.
 Day trips around the popular Puy-de-Dôme provide a great introduction to the Auvergne landscape, with views across the Chaîne des Puys and all the way to the Limagne Valley.

 In addition to its geological importance, the Chaîne des Puys region is very rich culturally and historically.
 Visiting the Chaîne des Puys is like walking through France’s history.
-From the prehistory Grotta dolmen, Romanesque Orcival Basilica, medieval Castle of Mural, to exploring small villages of Montpeyroux, Usson, and Saint-Saturnin considered among the most beautiful villages of the region.
+From the prehistory Grotta dolmen, Romanesque Orcival Basilica, and medieval Castle of Mural.
+To explore the small villages of Montpeyroux, Usson, and Saint-Saturnin considered among the most beautiful villages of the region.

 The city of Clermont-Ferrand, which was already crucial under the Romans, is famous for its 13th-century Notre-Dame-de-l’Assomption Cathedral and 95 metres high spires.